ray-project/deltacat/README.md

 <details>

-<summary><span style="font-size: 1.25em; font-weight: bold;">Data Lake Sharing</span></summary>
+<summary><span style="font-size: 1.25em; font-weight: bold;">Data Lake Sharing & Portability</span></summary>

-Since DeltaCAT catalogs are simply self-contained directories on a filesystem, you can easily share your data lake with others.
-Local catalogs on your laptop can be compressed and sent anywhere.
-A cloud catalog in S3 can be shared via URL.
-The read/write permissions of your filesystem are the read/write permissions of your catalog.
+DeltaCAT catalogs are self-contained directories on a filesystem, so you can easily share your data lake with others.
+A local catalog on your laptop can be compressed and sent anywhere.
+A cloud catalog in S3, GCS, or Azure Blog Storage can be shared via URL.
+The read/write permissions of your catalog are the read/write permissions of your filesystem.

 For example, you can zip up your local catalog and upload it to S3 via:
 ```bash